 In the movie, the TV weatherman Phil uses his knowledge of the day’s events to better himself and the lives of others.
 He implements some sorts of improvements the next day and repeats the incremental changes each day until he enthusiastically reports the Groundhog Day festivities and impresses Rita, whom he has feelings for, with his apparent overnight transformation.

-Similarly, Agilists want to ensure their deliverables are of high-quality and high-value, and prioritizing requirement is critical to help them deliver the most valued deliverables as a priority to maximize stakeholder ROI.
+Similarly, Agilists want to ensure their deliverables are of high-quality and high-value, and prioritizing requirement is critical to help them delivering the most valued deliverables as a priority to maximize stakeholder ROI.

 Identify Risks and Manage Them by Retrospective

-As Phil become more experienced with the events on the same day, he learns to understand the upcoming risks and comes up with mitigation plans to optimize the experience and make the day better.
+As Phil become more experienced of the events in the same day, he learns to understand the upcoming risks and comes up with mitigation plans to optimize the experience and make the day better.

 In Agile environments, the team shares responsibility for identifying risks that might affect a sprint or the project.
 The Retrospective is a useful forum to enable transparency and trust among team members, discover risks and problems early, and follow up with required actions to manage and mitigate risks.